Teenage Mutant Ninja Turtles: Out of the Shadows (video game): Plot

 Returning home, the Turtles seek Master Splinter's advice, who tells them to consider their next step very carefully.
 After tracking April to Shredder's lair, the Turtles mount a rescue, and decide to infiltrate the lair through its glass roof.
 They fight their way across rooftops to a crane, which is guarded by Karai.
 After defeating her, Leonardo offers Karai a chance to join them, but she claims that her father will destroy the Turtles and vanishes.
 Using the crane to break into the lair, the Turtles battle the Shredder, but are quickly overpowered, and saved only by Stockman's timely call, which informs the Shredder that his project is ready.
 While the Shredder leaves to check it out, the Turtles decide not to follow him, and rescue April instead.
 Once saved, she informs them of her findings, including the fact that the Foot Clan has been using Stockman's Mousers to dig an underground tunnel leading to TCRI.

-The Turtles infiltrate TCRI through the same tunnel, and fight their way past Foot Clan ninjas and Krangs to reach the Shredder.
-Along the way, the disable a Dimension X portal to stop the Kran reinforcements, and discover that Stockman's secret project is a helmet which grants the wearer telekinetic powers.
+The Turtles infiltrate TCRI through the same tunnel, and fight their way past Foot Clan ninjas and Krang to reach the Shredder.
+Along the way, the disable a Dimension X portal to stop the Krang reinforcements, and discover that Stockman's secret project is a helmet which grants the wearer telekinetic powers.
 In spite of these new abilities, the Turtles ultimately defeat the Shredder, and decide to destroy the helmet to prevent its powers from being used for evil.
 Returning home, the Turtles recount their adventure to April and Splinter, and celebrate their victory with a pizza party.
-Meanwhile, the Shredder vows to kill his enemies one day, and the Krangs make plans of their own to eliminate the Turtles before they become a threat to their invasion plans.
+Meanwhile, the Shredder vows to kill his enemies one day, and the Krang make plans of their own to eliminate the Turtles before they become a threat to their invasion plans.

 Reception

-The Xbox 360 and Microsoft Windows versions of the game were received generally negative by critics, and the Xbox 360 version holds a score of 38/100 on Metacritic.
+The Xbox 360 and Microsoft Windows versions of the game received generally negative reviews by critics, and the Xbox 360 version holds a score of 38/100 on Metacritic.
 Game Informer gave the game a 2/10, calling it "terrible in every way".
 The PlayStation 3 version of the game was awarded a disappointing score of a 4/10 by Push Square.

 IGN was slightly more positive, as it gave the game a 6.1/10, while praising for its video within the Teenage Mutant Ninja Turtles series and its arcade mode.

 The game was pulled from all digital stores in January 2017 as Activision chose not to renew the license.